 Three steps to better passwords

-- Size Matters – three or four random words is much better than 8 random characters
+- Size Matters – four random words is much better than 8 random characters

 - Don’t use your Edge Hill password anywhere else